temonamoradze2022/devops-challenge/k8s/README.md

 # Pipeline workflow
 Besides authentication and other helper steps, pipeline consists of following main steps
 - Run unit tests
 - Build docker image
-- Publish docker image
+- Publish docker image (each new image is tagged with corresponding git commit hash)
 - Deploy application into GKE

 #Accessing booking-server application